 If you cannot find the record you’re looking for, check the years after the person died.
 These records are stored under the year the grant was issued, rather than the year of death.

 To find the will of someone who died in the early 1990s, you may need to check the records that cover 1996 onwards.

-Not all grants of representation contain a will.
-Check the type of grant when you search:
+Not all probate records contain a will.
+Check the type of grant of representation when you search.

-It costs £10 for a search, which includes a copy of the grant of representation and the will (if there is one).
+It costs £1.50 for a search by post.
+This includes a copy of the probate record and will (if there is one).